nnaisha2/nnaisha2/README.md

 ### ⚡ Fun fact: ...

-Despite my passion for tech, I’m a book fan and you can often find me reading or cheering for my favourite characters during my downtime!
+Despite my passion for tech, I’m a book fan and you can often find me reading fanfiction of my favourite characters during my downtime!

 ---
 Nnaisha2/Nnaisha2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.